reyleo/nppTabSwitch/README.md

 1. Optionally (but very recommended) assign a shortcut with *Shortcut Mapper...*
 1. Optionally adjust colors to your taste and theme

+## Python Script version 3
+To use version that works with latest PythonScript and Pythin 3+ switch to Python3 branch

 ## Usage
 1. Call script either with shortcut (recommended) or from menu
 1. Start typing.
 List will be filtered based on your input